CS571-S23/hw4/README.md

 With all of the data being displayed, we need to provide the user with a way to narrow down their results.
 Implement search functionality so that a user may search by name, major, and interests with results appearing **as they type**  -- *there is no search button*.
 Only students that match the search criteria should be displayed.

-**Hint**: You will likely need to create a React state variable for each of the search terms to control their input.
+**Hint**: You will likely need to create a React state variable for each of the search terms to control their input in `Classroom.jsx`.
 Then, you can use `useEffect` to trigger a function whenever these search terms change.
+You may also choose to introduce another React state variable such as `shownStudents` in addition to what you did in Step 1.

-The following are requirements of the search functionality (the same as HW3)...
+How you implement this in React is up to you, but the following are requirements of the search functionality (the same as HW3)...
  - search terms are case-insensitive, e.g. searching "cat" should yield results with "cAT"
  - search terms are substrings, e.g. "olo" should yield results with "color"
  - search terms are AND expressions, e.g. searching for a name of "Cole", a major of "Computer Science", and an interest of "coffee" should only yield Coles studying computer science who are interested in coffee